 Drugs can be loosely put into two groups – 'stimulants' and 'depressants'.

-If your child has taken a 'stimulant'
+If your child has taken a stimulant or hallucinogen

 If your child has taken amphetamines (speed), cocaine, cannabis, ecstasy, LSD (acid) or magic mushrooms, they might feel tense and panicky.
 If this happens you should: